Bandelier, NM 2013

 The ancestral Pueblo people built homes carved from the volcanic tuff and planted crops in mesa-top fields.
 Corn, beans, and squash were central to their diet, supplemented by native plants and meat from deer, rabbit, and squirrel.

 Just a few kilometers northwest of Bandelier National Monument is the Soda Dam.
 Pictured below, the Soda Dam looks like a giant rock that tumbled into the Jemez River.
 [Note the map] But the story of this geological formation is even more bizarre.
 It started forming one million years ago when water from hot underground springs reached the surface and cooled, leaving a thick mineral deposit of calcium carbonate, or travertine.
 This deposit has since grown, and now forms a 100 m long limestone structure that has overgrown the river.
+However, the hot water contains elevated levels of calcium, magnesium, bicarbonate, sodium, chlorine, lithium, boron and bromine, as well as arsenic and radium.

 The Soda Dam lies along a deep fault in the Jemez volcanic field, which last erupted 130,000 years ago.
 A body of molten hot igneous rock deep below the surface heats the groundwater sufficiently to dissolve minerals from the limestone bedrock.
+Water in the springs originates from a 400-600 degree Fahrenheit hydrothermal system within the Valles caldera.
+The water mixes with groundwater and is discharged from the springs around Sod Dam at temperatures varying between 86-118 degrees Fahrenheit.

 Inside the dam is a warm humid cave that is accessible through a small entrance.
 Here the spring waters bubble up with their cargo of travertine.
 Over the years, the river has managed to cut a path through the dam in order to continue its course.
 Yet while the river water erodes the dam, the spring water contributes to its unique structure.
 An equilibrium is met.